 - Packaging for Wacom pen tablets.
 Simple backgrounds with the common artsy stuff.
 The Bamboo Pen & Touch Comic Edition◊ pretty much covers the entire front with cartoony stuff with only small bits of white background showing through.

-- Recent Comcast commercials show inexplicable, joyously erupting rainbow scenery that turns into letters.
+- Comcast commercials show inexplicable, joyously erupting rainbow scenery that turns into letters.
 It's Comcastic!

 - The psychedelic "Feed the Senses" Friskies cat food commercials.
-Especially the new one — one full minute of a cat jumping through a dimensional portal into 3D Kitty Pepperland.
+One full minute of a cat jumping through a dimensional portal into 3D Kitty Pepperland.

 - The Axis Powers Hetalia credits fit in as many colours, random shapes, and movement as is watchable within 30 seconds.

 - Ghost in the Shell is well known for the incredible visuals and soundtrack in all its anime adaptations.
 But Innocence cranks it Up to Eleven.
 But at the arrival at Etorofu with the incredible plane scene, it turns into half an hour of X-rated Scenery Porn.